Survivor (band): 2000–2006: Bickler's departure and Jamison's return

 In March 2000 Bickler was fired, severing the then Sullivan–Bickler Survivor and resulting in Sullivan's reestablishment of a partnership with Jamison.
 The band then began recording material for a new album.
 The Peterik–Sullivan-penned track "Velocitized" was set for inclusion on the soundtrack to the Stallone film Driven.
 However, it did not make the cut.

 Later that year, the band threatened to sue CBS for using the name "Survivor" as the title of their hit reality show Survivor.

 For 2002, they recorded "Christmas is Here" which managed to move up the Mediabase Christmas charts, reaching No. 6 as the most added holiday song at radio, and which appeared on the soundtrack A Classic Rock Christmas.

 In 2003 bassist Randy Riley returned to replace Billy Ozzello.

 In 2004 a Starbucks television commercial debuted for their Double Shot espresso beverage.
 It featured the band following a man named Glen, singing a modified version of "Eye of the Tiger" while he went about his day-to-day tasks.
 This commercial gained a number of fans and was nominated for an Emmy Award.

 Meanwhile, original Survivor vocalist David Bickler began collaborating on the successful Bud Light beer Real Men of Genius radio ads in the late 1990s and 2000s.
 The Real Men of Genius ads were popular and included TV spots aired during the 2006 Super Bowl, among others.
 A CD package containing many of the popular commercials was recorded with Bickler, selling over 100,000 copies in its first month of release.

 Bassist Stephan Ellis returned to play a few shows with the group in 2005, but Barry Dunaway played bass for most of that year.
 By early 2006, Billy Ozzello returned as bassist.

-In April 2006, Survivor released a new album, Reach.
+In April 2006 Survivor released a new album, Reach.
 Consisting of mostly new songs, it also included some re-recordings from the Fire Makes Steel sessions.
 Six of the album's songs were originally written and recorded in the 1990s with Bickler on lead vocals.

-On July 14, 2006, Jamison left the band once again.
+On July 14, 2006 Jamison left the band once again.
 Former McAuley Schenker Group singer Robin McAuley replaced him on lead vocals.

-2007–present: Reunions and Jamison's death
+2007–2020: Reunions and Jamison's death

 The band performed "Eye of the Tiger" on ABC's Dancing with the Stars on April 3, 2007.

 In 2008 Michael Young replaced Chris Grove on keyboards.